-The Company commenced trading on 22 December 2016 when it issued £115,000,000 of Notes on the International Stock Exchange.
+The Company commenced trading on 17 December 2015 when it issued £90,000,000 of Notes on the International Stock Exchange.
 The proceeds of the Note issuance were paid into a deposit account.
-On the same day, the Company entered into the Financial Guarantee with Lloyds Bank plc ("Lloyds" and the "Beneficiary") resulting in the Noteholders acquiring credit exposure, via the Company, to a portfolio (the "Reference Portfolio") of agricultural mortgages, or the specified part thereof (each a "Reference Obligation").
+On the same day, the Company entered into the Financial Guarantee with Lloyds Bank plc ("Lloyds" and the "Beneficiary") resulting in the Noteholders acquiring credit exposure, via the Company, to a portfolio (the "Reference Portfolio") of loans to small and medium sized enterprises, or the specified part thereof (each a "Reference Obligation").
 The credit exposure has been created by way of the Financial Guarantee.
 In return for regular guarantee fee payments from the Beneficiary, the Company has agreed to reimburse the Beneficiary for principal losses suffered in respect of each Reference Obligation, subject to certain conditions being satisfied.
 The Company will fund such payments by liquidating collateral held within the deposit account, reducing the collateral available to redeem the Notes on their scheduled redemption date.

-The value of the Reference Portfolio covered by the Financial Guarantee at closing was £1,383,993,000.
+The value of the Reference Portfolio covered by the Financial Guarantee at closing was £750,000,000.
 Noteholders are exposed to a maximum of 95% of losses on each Reference Obligation (the "Protected Proportion") up to the value of the Notes outstanding.
 The remaining exposure to the Reference Portfolio remains with Lloyds in its capacity as the originating bank (the "Originator").

 The activities of the Company are conducted exclusively by reference to a series of securitisation transaction documents (the "Transaction Documentation").
-The securitisation structure has been designed to establish credit protection for Lloyds, a subsidiary of Lloyds Banking Group plc ("LBG").
+The securitisation structure has been established as a means of establishing credit protection for Lloyds, a subsidiary of Lloyds Banking Group plc ("LBG").
 The Transaction Documentation sets out the workings of the transaction and the principal risks to the Noteholders.
 As such, these have not been reproduced in full in the financial statements.
 The Transaction Documentation is available at the Company's registered office.